vockes/DayZ_Private_Controlcenter/README.md

    You can create messages and scripts here, that will be shown or executed ingame.

  - spawns:
    All possible spawn locations for vehicles here.
-They are used by the vehicle generation script, so you can add new vehicle spawn positions in the table.
+They are used by the vehicle generation script, so you can add new vehicle spawn positions and their chance in the table.

  - users:
    Contains users from the admin tool, their hashed passwords and permissions.